-Immigration is essential for the growth of Canada’s economy.
-However, on average, newcomers to Canada have higher unemployment rates and lower wages despite higher education levels.
-Piloted as a pre-arrival program, FAST is an online, occupation-specific, skills assessment and development platform to help newcomers overcome barriers like international credential recognition and a lack of Canadian work experience.
+Immigration is essential to the growth of Canada’s economy.
+However, newcomers to Canada have higher unemployment rates on average and lower wages despite higher education levels.
+Piloted as a pre-arrival program, FAST is an online, occupation-specific, skills assessment and development platform that is designed to aid newcomers in overcoming barriers such as the lack of recognition of international credentials and the absence of Canadian work experience.

 This career preparation program helps to set newcomers up for success in Canada while simultaneously helping Canadian employers to find skilled immigrant talent.
 It enables newcomers to compare their skills against standards required for work in Canada, and takes a proactive approach to supporting these individuals — even before they have arrived in the country.

 In May 2021, the Future Skills Centre (FSC) invested additional funding of $2.76 million to expand this program.
 This followed an initial investment of $2.38 million announced in early 2019 when the pilot was launched, for a total of $5.14 million.
 The expansion will include assessment and development options for new occupation streams in health care, which will meet the demand for long-term care workers across Canada at a crucial time now and in the face of growing projections on the need for more workers, as identified by employers in this sector.